holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 The following attack was the last of five that I demonstrated at WDCNZ in 2015.
 The [previous demo](#wdcnz-demo-4) of that series will provide some additional context and it is probably best to look at it first if you have not already.

-You can find the video of how it is played out at [http://youtu.be/1EvwwYiMrV4](http://youtu.be/1EvwwYiMrV4).
+You can find the video of this scenario at [http://youtu.be/1EvwwYiMrV4](http://youtu.be/1EvwwYiMrV4).

 I> ## Synopsis
 I>
 I> This demo differs from the previous in that we do not rely on any of the targets direct interaction.
 There is no longer a need for the browser.
 I> We open a reverse shell from the victim to us using Metasploit.
-I> We use Veil-Evasion with the help of hyperion to encrypt our payload to evade AV.
+I> We use Veil-Evasion, with the help of hyperion, to encrypt our payload to evade AV.
-I> With this attack you will have had to have obtained the targets username and password or [password hash](https://www.offensive-security.com/metasploit-unleashed/psexec-pass-hash/).
+I> This attack requires that you obtain the target's username and password, or [password hash](https://www.offensive-security.com/metasploit-unleashed/psexec-pass-hash/).
-I> We leverage PsExec which expects your binary to be a windows service.
+I> We leverage PsExec, which expects your binary to be a windows service.
 I> You can also leverage ARP and DNS spoofing with Ettercap from the previous attack.
 I have not included these steps in this play though, although the video assumes they have been included.

 {icon=bomb}